 Finally, before you scroll down to the recipe, I need to introduce the magical Chai Family Rice Cooker.
 The history of this rice cooker is largely unknown as with its many magical properties.
 However, what we do know is that it was created around the same time as the Deathly Hallows many years ago and has been passed down in the generations.
-Some of its many magical abilities are not only to perfectly cook rice but to also double/triple as a pressure cooker and a good way to scare your roommate’s boyfriend when it starts bubbling ominously in a corner on a cold October day – unfortunately/fortunately there weren’t any trolls in the dungeon that night.
+Some of its many magical abilities are not only to perfectly cook rice but to also double/triple as a pressure cooker and a good way to scare your roommate’s boyfriend when it starts bubbling ominously in a corner on a cold October day.

 Hidden Salmon Crouching Rice